 Seeger authored the following equestrian books:

 • System der Reitkunst, 1844 [Translation: System of Horsemanship]

 • Rathgeber fuer die Stalldienerschaft, 1848

 • Zuechtung, Erziehung, Ausbildung des Pferdes im systematischen Zusammenhang, 1850

 • Herr Baucher und seine Kuenste.
 Ein ernstes Wort an Deutschlands Reiter, 1852 [Translation available: Monsieur Baucher and His Arts: A Serious Word with Germany's Riders]

 ||Cynthia F. Hodges, J.D., LL.M., M.A. has an LL.M. in Environmental and Natural Resources Law, a Juris Doctor, and a B.A. and M.A. in Germanic Studies.
 Cynthia has written a number of animal law papers, has won a couple of legal writing awards, and was the former Assistant Editor for Michigan State University College of Law: Animal Law Center.
 Please see About Cynthia for more information.

-Cynthia has also translated three books on horse-training theory from German to English and offers German translation and tutoring services.
+Cynthia has translated three books on horse-training theory from German to English and offers German translation and tutoring services.
 She has also written a number of articles on horse training.
 Please visit Washington Classical Dressage.